Giorgio Minisini: 2022 European Championships

 Following his performances at the Championships, in December, the International Olympic Committee announced it would include up to two men in the teams of eight for the team event at the 2024 Olympic Games and they would not include male solo, male duet, nor mixed duet events, to which Minisini applauded the decision to include men in some form (up to 25% of team event member composition allowed).
+However, he was cut from the 2024 Italian Olympic team.